 Our research group celebrates the transdisciplinarity of our interests and previous experiences.
 We seek out opportunity to broaden rather than focus.
 We do this deliberately to enrich our work and to support each other.
+My approach to mentorship and graduate student supervision has been recognised by my colleagues.
+In 2020, I was awarded the Graduate Student Mentorship Award for the College of Biological Sciences and I serve as an adjudicator on several panels for the Canadian Association of Graduate Studies.

 Two principles guide us in building our team: